ElisabeteBilini/portfolio01/README.md

  <li>Services Page</li>
     <ul>
     <li>List of services provided by JGA Telecom.</li>
-    <li>Images to demonstrate the quality of service provided to customers.</li>
+    <li>At the end of the services section on this page, there are some images to demonstrate the quality of service provided to customers.</li>
     </ul>
 </ul>